bytecodealliance/wasmtime-py/README.md

 $ pip install wasmtime
 ```

-The package currently supports x86\_64 Windows, macOS, and Linux.
+The package currently supports 64-bit builds of Python 3.6+ on x86\_64 Windows,
+macOS, and Linux

 ## Usage